pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_objects.md

-# App Context API for Unreal SDK
+# App Context API for Unreal SDK (Condensed)

-App Context provides serverless storage for user and channel metadata and their membership associations.
-PubNub emits events when object data is set, updated, or removed; setting identical data doesn't trigger events.
-Use via Blueprints or C++.
+Serverless storage for user and channel metadata and their memberships.
+Real-time events are emitted when metadata is set, updated, or removed.
+Setting data to an unchanged value doesn't trigger events.

-In Blueprints, use the Pubnub Subsystem node.
-In C++, add dependency and access via Game Instance Subsystem.
+Use via Blueprints (Pubnub Subsystem) or C++ (Game Instance Subsystem).

-Add PubnubLibrary dependency in Source/YourProject/YourProject.Build.cs:
+- Add C++ dependency (Source/YourProject/YourProject.Build.cs):

 ```
 `PrivateDependencyModuleNames.AddRange(new string[] { "PubnubLibrary" });
 `
 ```

-Access the subsystem:
+- Access subsystem in C++:

 ```
 #include "Kismet/GameplayStatics.h"